 Arts and cultural events, including music performances and festivals, occur every year in the downtown River District and throughout Fort Myers Beach.
 Here are three of the biggest draws each year.

-Trying to understand where everything is located in Fort Myers Beach?
-While the city of Fort Myers Beach does encompass about 40 square miles, there are four major districts where most events and recreation take place.
+Trying to understand where everything is located in Fort Myers?
+While the city of Fort Myers does encompass about 40 square miles, there are four major districts where most events and recreation take place.
 Some of these, like Sanibel Island, are actually outside the city limits but are easily accessed by those living in Fort Myers Beach.

-Located on an island just off the coast of Fort Myers Beach, the beach area stretches for seven miles along the Gulf and offers you the ability to go shelling, strolling or sunbathing as your mood dictates.
-Fish off a pier or check out the shops and restaurants at Times Square just off the beach.
+Located on an island just off the coast of Fort Myers, the beach area stretches for seven miles along the Gulf and offers you the ability to go shelling, strolling or sunbathing as your mood dictates.
+Fish off a pier or check out the shops and restaurants just off the beach.
 This is the home for some of the best nightlife in the area, with funky bars and resort lounges that offer drinks, dancing and great views.

-The Bonita Springs area is south of Fort Myers Beach that's well known for excellent beaches and parks.
+The Bonita Springs area is south of Fort Myers Beach and is well known for excellent beaches and parks.
 Once a pineapple plantation, today Bonita Springs puts an emphasis on nature and recreation.
-Boat or kayak through Estero Bay and observe a great variety of flora and fauna, or pay a visit to the Conservancy of Southwest Florida Nature Center.
+Boat or kayak through Estero Bay and observe a great variety of flora and fauna, or pay a visit to the Wonder Gardens.
 Walking and hiking are also popular pastimes.

 A key feature of Sanibel Island is its natural areas -- in fact, half of its land has been permanently preserved against development.
 The beaches on Sanibel are best known for being great shell collecting spots and for attracting a range of wealthy and famous visitors, but you don't have to have a huge net worth to enjoy the beaches.
-Art galleries and restaurants appeal to eclectic tastes.
+A variety of art galleries and restaurants appeal to eclectic tastes.

 What type of community appeals to you?
 South Fort Myers Beach has it all, so you can truly find the best home for your needs and lifestyle.